faulhat/xerxeslang/README.md

 # xerxeslang
+Update (03/12/22): I've returned to this project three years later to fix past me's code.
+The original version which I wrote in 2019 is on the ["original" branch.](https://github.com/tafaulhaber590/xerxeslang/tree/original)

+Is there even anyone else here?

+# Xerxes: Not really Lisp
 A simple programming language I made back when I was a freshman in HS

 It uses Polish notation but its similarities with normal Lisp dialects pretty much end there.
 It is an interpreted language.

 You can compile the code using:
 ```
-mkdir bin # If it's not already there
-make build
+./buildall
 ```

 Then, you can run a Xerxes program using:
 ```
 bin/xerxes [program]
 ```

 There are some sample programs in the test_files directory for you to try out!
+My personal favorite is tictactoe.

 Language documentation